jasset75/Spark-Cassandra-Notes/docs/index.md

-> Author: Juan Antonio Aguilar Jiménez.
+> Author: Juan A. Aguilar-Jiménez.

 # Notes about Cassandra data computing with Apache Spark